CodeMaster1101/online-booking-restaurant/README.md

 ### Occupied
 Informs the service that a user with a reservation has just arrived.
 The service looks for the current reservation and sets that table to occupied with the current user that has just arrived.
 If the service does not return a reservation, the user is either late
-(the user has arrived after 45 minutes from his original reservation time) or the user is too early (50 minutes before his reservation time).
+(the user has arrived after 50 minutes from his original reservation time) or the user is too early (50 minutes before his reservation time).

-### Guest
-Infroms the service that someone wants to sit on this particular table, but this "someone" does not have a reservation, out of two reasons.
-This person did not want to reserve or they hadn't known about the app.
-The service creates a proxy reservation long 4 hours, if and only if, there                               arent any other reservations on that table in the next 4 hours.
-The proxy reservation does not have a user.

 ### Empty
 Informs the service that the current client has called for check or has gotten up from the table.
 This is crucial as one table must be empty in order for another client to sit on tha table.

+### No reservation arrival

+What if a person without a reservation arrives and sits on a table where there is a reservation around the time when this person arrived?
+This is why the minimal time for reserving is one day.
+The waiters know that this day has only these reservations and nothing more.
+Having this in mind they can easily organise and place this guest on a table without a reservation at this time of the day.
+Everyone is happy!

 ## Security

 Each user has a collection of roles.